premkumar22siva/Mechanics-of-flexible-structures-and-soft-robots/Homework 1/README.md

 # MAE 263F - Homework 1
 The code for the three questions is written in Python.
+The Helper functions for the code are taken from the course notes of Prof. M. Khalid Jawed from his lectures for the course: Mechanics of flexible structures and soft robots.

 Download the code and run it on any of the following platforms:
   1. Local Development Environment (on your computer)